CATEM1NAL/APyday-2/FAQ.md

 at once, or the game **will** crash.
 You need to own DLC heists for them to be in the pool, even if they're enabled.

+## How many upgrades are there?
+7 Perma-Skills, 7 Perma-Perks, 13 Skills, 13 Perks, and between 13 and 52 Stat Boosts.

+There are also 2 Drill Sawgeant upgrades and 2 Nine Lives upgrades.

+### Two Nine Lives upgrades?
+Yes!
+It turns out there's a second upgrade for Nine Lives in the base game which gives you 3 more downs instead of 1.
+Makes sense as to why it was never used, but it makes my life more convenient.

+### So all the upgrades in the mod are vanilla (even if unused)?
+Yep!
+Everything currently in the mod is something that already exists within the game.
+I haven't looked into making custom upgrades yet, but it is something I want to do eventually.

+### Those are some weird numbers.
+Correct!
+I was leaning into PAYDAY 2's playing card motif, so the perks and skills add up to 21.
+There are more references like this, for example the YAML setting for the number of score checks;
+368 is the max value of all cards in a deck plus four jokers (clowns).

 ## Can I use multiple save files to play multiple multiworlds at once?
 No. I have a concept for an automated save switching system that will allow you to jump between multiworlds without having to reset your multiworld data, but due to how PAYDAY 2